-- Application for Admission - Proof of a minimum English Proficiency (i.e. TOEFL, IELTS, etc.) - Proof of immunization (2 separate immunizations for Measles, Mumps, Rubella) - Proof of current negative TB tine test or clear tuberculosis chest x-ray - Placement scores (ACT/SAT/COMPASS) - · Notarized copy of high school diploma in English - Official copies of all college transcripts of other colleges/universities attended - Complete Home of Record Address - Deposit of \$8,000
+- Application for Admission - Proof of a minimum English Proficiency (i.e. TOEFL, IELTS, etc.) - Proof of immunization (2 separate immunizations for Measles, Mumps, Rubella) - Proof of current negative TB tine test or clear tuberculosis chest x-ray - Placement scores (ACT/SAT/COMPASS) - Notarized copy of high school diploma in English - Official copies of all college transcripts of other colleges/universities attended - Complete Home of Record Address - Deposit of \$8,000 - · All items must be complete before meeting with the registrar

-For International students transferring from other institutions, requirements include:
+For international students transferring from other institutions, requirements include:

-- Application for Admission - Proof of a minimum English Proficiency (i.e. TOEFL, IELTS, etc.) - Proof of immunization (2 separate immunizations for Measles, Mumps, Rubella) - Proof of current negative TB tine test or clear tuberculosis chest xrav. - Placement scores (ACT/SAT/COMPASS) - Notarized copy of high school diploma in English - Official copies of all college transcripts of other colleges/universities attended - · Complete Home of Record Address - Copy of current I-20 - Copy of current I-94 - Agreement of understanding that all tuition and feesmust be paid at the time of registration.
+• Application for Admission

+• Proof of a minimum English Proficiency (i.e. TOEFL, IELTS,etc.)

+• Proof of immunization (2 separate immunizations for Measles, Mumps, Rubella)

+• Proof of current negative TB tine test or clear tuberculosis chest x- ray

+• Placement scores (ACT/SAT/COMPASS)

+• Notarized copy of high school diploma in English

+• Official copies of all college transcripts of other colleges /universities attended

+• Complete Home of Record Address

+• Copy of current I-90

+• Copy of current I-94

+• Agreement of understanding that all tuition and fees must be paid at the time of registration.